daveboster/daveboster.github.io/_posts/2022-02-02-getting-to-know-github-pages.md

 tags: github-pages jekyll-posts communication
 ---

-# Getting to know GitHub Pages

-In search of a method to work on communication and reflection, I’ve decided to investigate GitHub Websites.
+I’ve decided to investigate GitHub Websites in search of a method to work on communication and reflection.
 Writing journal entries is useful, however, I will usually end up using these as a dumping ground for links, thoughts, and pictures.
 Just by publishing these I will need to find a balance between efficiency and clarity.

 Though this attempt, I am hoping to accomplish the following objectives, in order of importance:
 1. Improve my communication skills by learning how to use written words to most efficiently describe: